Updated on August 22, 2022

 The New Law

-The Texas Tribune reports on the state’s shift in gun laws, and the upshot is that, with the law’s passage, most Texans are now allowed to carry handguns without the need for pesky permits and time-consuming safety training.
+The Texas Tribune reports on the state’s shift in gun laws, and the upshot is that, with the passage of new constitutional carry laws, most Texans are now allowed to carry handguns without the need for pesky permits and time-consuming safety training.
+Constitutional carry – or permitless carry – allows all who are eligible to open or conceal carry a firearm in the State of Texas without a license to carry (LTC).

 While the state continues to issue licenses to carry, they are no longer required in most places throughout the state (unless the person is not yet 21 years old or it is illegal for him or her to carry in the first place).
-Nevertheless, it remains a crime to display a handgun on one’s person unless it is holstered.
+It remains a crime to display a handgun on one’s person unless it is holstered, but the requirement specifying the need for either a hip or shoulder holster no longer applies.

 Further, if any of the following situations apply, it is illegal to carry a handgun in Texas:

-You’ve been convicted of specific types of crimes within the past five years.
+• You’ve been convicted of assault, terroristic threat, deadly conduct, or disorderly conduct within the past five years.

-You are in one of the places where guns are restricted, generally.
+• You are in one of the places where guns are restricted.

 If you have been accused of a crime related to Texas gun laws, do not hesitate to contact a Killeen criminal defense lawyer.